 The USAO Initiative

 The USAO has tailored Project LEAD’s curriculum to focus on situations that youth in the Eastern District of Louisiana are likely to encounter.
 The 10-week curriculum, taught by AUSAs, focuses on the social and legal consequences of juvenile crimes, such as truancy, illicit drug use, shoplifting and graffiti.
 Project LEAD also teaches students techniques for resolving conflict, resisting peer pressure, promoting tolerance and respect for diversity, and the role of education in achieving economic stability.
 Students also learn about the federal and state judicial systems, including how they function and the roles prosecutors, defense attorneys, judges, and defendants play in the litigation process.
 The curriculum concludes with students performing a scripted mock trial, putting into practice what they have learned about the criminal justice system.
-During the 2017-2018 school year, the USAO brought the Project LEAD curriculum to three area schools: The Good Shepard of the Nativity School, Concordia Lutheran School, and Mildred S. Harris Elementary School.
+During the 2018-2019 school year, the USAO brought the Project LEAD curriculum to two area schools: Concordia Lutheran School, and Joshua Butler Elementary School.